Danitegue/PCBRW_OLD/README.md

-# PCBRW  (PC BASIC Brewer) repository
+# PCBRW  (PC BASIC Brewer) testing repository
-A repository with all the needed things to run and control BREWER instruments software, under a Python enviroment.
+A repository with a fixed version of PCBASIC and the Brewer software, for testing purposes.

+Note: This repo is only for personal testing purposes.
+If you want to control a Brewer in a operational way with PCBASIC, see the instructions to use in this other repo: https://github.com/Danitegue/PCBREWER

-Based in the Rob Hagemans PCBasic project: https://github.com/robhagemans/pcbasic/ -> Docummentation here: http://robhagemans.github.io/pcbasic/doc/
+PCBASIC is an open source GWBASIC emulator written entirely in Python, by Rob Hagemans.
+More info here: https://github.com/robhagemans/pcbasic/ and here: http://robhagemans.github.io/pcbasic/doc/

 Main programmer: Daniel Santana Díaz.